+In lieu of submitting the documentation specified in section 2013.2(d)(2)(B), if the vehicle is being purchased under a request for proposal or similar public bid process and receives no responsive bids for ZEVs or NZEVs, the fleet owner shall submit an electronic copy of the request for proposal and all bids received, if any.
+The fleet owner may redact identifying information as necessary to prevent breach of confidentiality agreements in their bid process.

-After receiving a complete submission, the Executive Officer shall rely on information gathered from fleet owners or manufacturers, including information gathered to comply with other CARB-administered programs, manufacturer websites, manufacturer documentation, authorized dealers, CARB-issued Executive Orders, and their good engineering and business judgement to determine whether the configuration is available for purchase as a ZEV or NZEV from any manufacturer, and whether the identified body submitted in section 2013.2(d)(2)(A)3. or a body from another manufacturer that can perform the same primary intended function can be installed on the offered ZEV or NZEV.
-If the Executive Officer does not have sufficient information to make the determination, they shall solicit public feedback regarding the information submitted by the fleet owner specified in section 2013.2(d)(2)(A) from vehicle manufacturers and authorized dealers on the CARB Advanced Clean Fleets webpage, available at https://ww2.arb.ca.gov/our-work/programs/advanced-clean-fleets, to assist in making the determination.
+The Executive Officer shall rely on information gathered from fleet owners or manufacturers, including information gathered to comply with other CARB-administered programs, manufacturer websites, manufacturer documentation, authorized dealers, CARB-issued Executive Orders, and their good engineering judgement to determine whether the configuration is available for purchase as a ZEV or NZEV from any manufacturer, and whether the identified body submitted in section 2013.2(d)(2)(A)3. or a body from another manufacturer that can perform the same primary intended function can be installed on the offered ZEV or NZEV.
+If the Executive Officer does not have sufficient information to make the determination, they shall disclose information about the needed vehicle configuration provided in the application to vehicle manufacturers, authorized dealers, and body outfitters to make their determination.

 The Executive Officer shall consider an offered ZEV or NZEV available to purchase if all of the following criteria are met: